Elegiac Sonnets

-Elegiac Sonnets, titled Elegiac Sonnets, and Other Essays by Charlotte Sussman of Bignor Park, in Sussex in its first edition, is a collection of poetry written by Charlotte Smith, first published in 1784.
+Elegiac Sonnets, titled Elegiac Sonnets, and Other Essays by Charlotte Smith of Bignor Park, in Sussex in its first edition, is a collection of poetry written by Charlotte Smith, first published in 1784.
 It was widely popular and frequently reprinted, with Smith adding more poems over time.
 Elegiac Sonnets is credited with re-popularizing the sonnet form in the eighteenth century.
 It is notable for its poetic representations of personal emotion, which made it an important early text in the Romantic literary movement.

 Publication history

 The first edition of Elegiac Sonnets in 1784 was a single volume with sixteen sonnets and three other poems.
 Six of these sonnets had previously appeared in the periodicals The European Magazine and The New Annual Register.
 The ninth edition, in 1800, was the last which Smith supervised.
 The last edition to add new poems, the tenth edition in 1812, was two volumes, with fifty-nine sonnets and eight other poems.